 Of course, he took to twitter to humiliate them as was his right as one living out loud and up front.

 But sleep had taken everyone eventually.
 For John, insomnia was a close companion, and eventually, whilst the other passengers were slumbering, he had awakened.
 Johnny looked at the still half-full cup of wine on his tray.
 The liquid inside wouldn’t be at that angle unless the aircraft was in a steep dive.

 Then the speakers crackled to life.
 “Ladies and Gentlemen…”

-Written for the Sunday Photo Fiction for May 21st.
-The idea is to use the photo prompt above to write a piece of flash fiction no more than 200 words long.
-My word count is 198.
+I wrote this for the Sunday Photo Fiction challenge for April 22nd 2018.
+The idea is to take the image above and use it as the inspiration for crafting a piece of flash fiction no more than 200 words long.
+My word count is 162.

 I follow actor John Barrowman on twitter, and this tweet of his made me wonder what had actually transpired.
 I consider commercial aircraft to be “libraries with wings,” and yes, I do enjoy a modicum of quiet (children notwithstanding, me being a Dad and Grandpa).

 I also recall seeing a single panel comic strip I read some decades ago depicting an aircraft passenger looking at the glass on his tray, with the liquid being tilted at an angle indicating the plane was in a steep dive.

 To read other stories inspired by the prompt, go to InLinkz.com.